 Hodgson Brothers Mountain Relay

-The Hodgson Brothers Mountain Relay is a fell running relay set in the Lake District Fells, based at King George Playing Field, Patterdale.
-It takes place annually on the first Saturday in October; the 2025 event is scheduled for Saturday 4th October 2025.
-The race is described as the longest-running mountain relay in the country.
+The Hodgson Brothers Mountain Relay is a long-standing fell running relay race held in the heart of the Lake District Fells.
+Taking place in October, the event starts and finishes at the King George Playing Field in Patterdale.
+It is recognized as the longest-running mountain relay in the country and typically hosts approximately 70 teams.

 Race information